openemr/openemr-devops/kubernetes/README.md

             - Use following command to ensure all the nodes are ready before proceeding to next step
                 ```bash
                 kubectl get nodes
                 ```
+            - After you run the kub-up command below, here is a neat command to show which nodes the pods are in
+                ```bash
+                kubectl get pod -o wide
+                ```
 2. To start OpenEMR orchestration:
     ```bash